NickGrunert/master-thesis/modules/03_truth_compare.typ

     ==== Using the Hungarian Matching Algorithm for Scores
     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     The objective of this section is twofold: first, to reduce the scoring code, and second, to overhaul the implementation of the scoring algorithm.
 The latter will be achieved by using less manually created methods and instead employing novel algorithms and library functions.
-    Despite the absence of a fundamental shift in the overarching concept, certain components have undergone an adaptation process, incorporating the utilization of library functions and well-established algorithms, as well as finding and fixing errors which become apparent in comparison.
+    Despite the absence of a fundamental shift in the overarching concept, certain components have undergone an adaptation process, incorporating the utilisation of library functions and well-established algorithms, as well as finding and fixing errors which become apparent in comparison.

     Constraining the matching of generated segments and ground truth segments to being strictly 1-to-1 is essentially equivalent to using the #abr("HMA"), also called the Kuhn-Munkres algorithm @hungarian1.
-    The #abr("HMA") is a computational optimization technique that addresses the assignment problem in polynomial time.
+    The #abr("HMA") is a computational optimisation technique that addresses the assignment problem in polynomial time.
     It can be utilised to identify the optimal assignment of predicted segments to ground truth segments @hungarian2.
     A two-dimensional matrix of size $n*m$ is employed, where $n$ denotes the number of predicted segments and $m$ denotes the number of segments in the ground truth data.
     This matrix contains all #abr("IoU") values.